 Livt

-A language whose execution model matches how FPGAs work.
+A platform whose execution model matches how FPGAs work.

 Many languages that target FPGAs today were designed for CPUs — with a sequential, stack-based model — and then adapted to hardware synthesis.
 That mismatch leads to hidden inefficiencies, restricted language subsets, and results that are hard to predict or inspect.
 Livt takes a different approach: its execution model was built around hardware concurrency and dataflow from the start, so there is no mismatch to paper over.